thepembeweb/ux-research/README.md

 Our team wants to learn about how high schoolers use digital products to augment their learning experience at school as well as how they engage with popular chat-based applications.
 We want to determine what opportunities and needs might exist for new educational chat-based products so that we can use these findings to help us shape the direction we take in developing our product.

 ## UX Research Tasks
-* Select the design problem
+* Selected the design problem
-* Create the research plan
+* Created the research plan
-* Write interview questions
+* Wrote interview questions
-* Recruit participants for an interview study
+* Recruited participants for an interview study
-* Run the interview study
+* Ran the interview study
-* Organize and analyze the data from your interviews
+* Organized and analyzed the data from your interviews
-* Create the research report
+* Created the research report
-* Run a survey study
+* Ran a survey study
-* Sketch the design for at least one screen of the product
+* Sketched the design for at least one screen of the product

 ## Research Documents